CompImg/LST-AI/README.md

 }
 ```

-FastSurfer (only relevant if you run `--annotate`).
+FastSurfer (used by every mode except `--segment_only`).
 LST-AI calls FastSurfer with
 `--seg_only`, so it uses the FastSurferVINN whole-brain segmentation network rather than
 the surface pipeline; cite both the pipeline paper and the VINN paper, as FastSurfer
 itself asks: